matomo-org/developer-documentation/docs/3.x/persistence-and-the-mysql-backend.md

 <a name="other-data-user-language-choice"></a>
 ### User language choice

-Piwik will also persist each user's language of choice.
-User logins are associated with the name of the language (written in the chosen language as opposed to English).
+Piwik will also persist each user's language of choice in the table `user_language` which stores the following information:

+- `login`: the username
+- `language`: a language code string representing the preferred user's language
+- `use_12_hour_clock`: whether the user prefers a 12 hour clock VS 24 hours

-This association and the persistence logic is implemented by the [LanguagesManager](https://github.com/matomo-org/matomo/tree/master/plugins/LanguagesManager) plugin.
+_This association and the persistence logic is implemented by the [LanguagesManager](https://github.com/matomo-org/matomo/tree/master/plugins/LanguagesManager) plugin._

+### User dashboards

+Matomo's custom dashboards and widgets layout are stored in the `user_dashboard` table:

+- `login`: the username to which this dashboard belongs
+- `iddashboard`: the dashboard id
+- `name`: the custom dashboard name
+- `layout`: a JSON string describing the dashboard layout and widgets

 ### Options